-Group 3: Non-Chamorro Residents of Guam Drowned While Fishing
+3.3 Group 3 - Non-Chamorro Residents of Guam Drowned While Fishing

-There were 29 residents of Guam who drowned while fishing during 1986-2009 that were non-Chamorro.
+There were 29 residents of Guam who drowned while fishing between 1986 and 2009 that were non-Chamorro.
 The age of this group ranged from 24 to 60 years old with a mean of 37.
-During the 24 year period there was a mean of 1.2 deaths per year, with an average annual drowning rate of 1.4 deaths per 100,000 non-Chamorro residents (Table 8).
+During the 24-year period there was a mean of 1.2 deaths per year, with an average annual drowning rate of 1.4 deaths per 100,000 non-Chamorro residents (Table 8).

-TABLE 8.
-Frequency and Rate of Drowning of Non-Chamorro Residents of Guam While Fishing
+Table 8 Frequency and rate of drowning of non-Chamorro residents of Guam while fishing.